LENSS/MADOOP/README.md

 - The MADOOP app generates logs which are stored in `sdcard/Madoop4/log`.
 - If the logfile in the phone shows error like *address already in use*, restart the phone and Madoop master.
 - At the server side, the logs are stored at ``/home/lenss_epc/madoop/hadoop-0.20.2/logs/``
+- Sometimes the EPC IP Tables creates problem in routing data from LTE to WiFi or vice versa.
+In this case, resetting the IP table in the EPC allows the data to be routed correctly.
+- Sometimes the application might not have allowed some permission.
+Go to `Setting`->`Apps`->`DistressnetNG`->`Permission` and allow all the permission.

 ## Executing The APP
 - The tasktracker and Job tracker might be running from previous use.
-Go to Setting->Apps->select Distressnet NG -> tap on Force Quit.
+Go to `Setting`->`Apps`->select `Distressnet NG` -> tap on Force Quit.
 This will stop all the trackers.
 - Open the Madoop app.
 It askes for the current IP.
-Check the IP address of the phone (Setting->WiFi->click on the gear icon on top->see the IP address) and save it on the APP.
+Check the IP address of the phone (`Setting`->`WiFi`->click on the gear icon on top->see the IP address) and save it on the APP.
+For LTE, `Setting`->`System`->`About phone`->`Status`-> `IP address`.
 - Make sure the photos are stored in the correct folder.
 - Click on Upload.
 It will preprocess the photos and upload to HDFS.
 - On menue item (top right corner), check the boxes for DataNode and Task Tracker.